 - Nanosafety Regional Workshop for the Asia-Pacific Region, Thailand, 10 to 11 September 2015

 Since 2014, UNITAR has coordinated three e-Learning courses: Introduction to Nanomaterials Safety.
 These took place in May-June 2014, October-December 2014 and October-December 2015.
-A fourth round of the course is anticipated during 2016.
+New opportunities to run the course are being investigated in 2017.

 Training Materials and Resources

 To support country-driven processes on nano, UNITAR has developed a guidance document entitled “Developing a National Nanotechnology Policy and Programme”, available in English, Russian and Spanish.
 For national, regional and general training activities, UNITAR is supported by a network of experts from around the world.

 UNITAR is committed to working with national, regional, and global partners to help address challenges related to nano.
 Capacity development services under consideration (resources permitting) include:

 - Coordination and organisation of additional regional workshops on nanosafety

 - Implementation of additional nano country projects

 - Collaboration with regional networks of nano experts, as proposed at the 2015 regional meetings

 - Further public awareness raising (e.g. through UNITAR’s nano e-Learning course) and briefing sessions